 Ayurveda, the Science of Life, is an ancient science dating thousands of years and treats body and mind together.
 One of the basic principles is that we all have our unique body-constitution, called dosha.
 When we live, eat and practice according to that dosha, we live well and healthy.
 Hippocrates based a big part of his study and research on Auyrveda and ayurvedic principles.

-Our modern times seem to have forgotten these basic principles.
+Our modern times seem to have mainly forgotten these basic principles.
 Our health issues are treated separated from the rest of the body, and also separately from the mind.
-In many cases, doctors prescribe us pills to pop instead of figuring our the real root of the pain or trouble, and, in most of the cases, without fixing our diet.
+In many cases, doctors prescribe pills instead of finding out the real root of the pain or trouble, and, in most of the cases, without fixing the diet or considering other aspects of life.